FROM SCIENCE to SUCCESS

 Equine Analysis is a very present force at every major sale in the country utilizing science and technology to evaluate and predict performance in the thoroughbred race horse.
 Over our 40+ year history, the work we do at the sale leads to ultimate success on the track and in the breeding shed for our clients.
 And, our achievements on this level continue to this day.

 Tapit was purchased by Winchell Thoroughbreds for $625,000 at the Keeneland September Yearling Sale upon recommendation by Equine Analysis.
 He would go on to capture the G3 Laurel Futurity as a two-year-old as well as the G1 Wood Memorial in April of his three-year-old season.
 Retired to stud in 2001, Tapit would eventually emerge as one of the most influential and breed-shaping stallions of the past century.
 At this writing, Tapit has sired 25 Grade 1 winners, 81 Graded Stakes winners, seven Champions, and five Breeder’s Cup winners.
 His progeny have earned more than $150 million on the racetrack.
-Tapit currently stands at Gainesway Farm for an advertised stud fee of $200,000.
+Tapit currently stands at Gainesway Farm.

 A half-interest in Gun Runner was purchased privately by Winchell Thoroughbreds upon recommendation by Equine Analysis.
 Gun Runner would go on to win 10 Graded Stakes races including Grade 1 wins in the Clark Handicap and Grade 1 Stephen Foster at Churchill Downs, the Grade 1 Whitney and Grade 1 Woodward at Saratoga, the Grade 1 Breeder’s Cup Classic at Del Mar, and capped his brilliant career with a win in the $16,000,000 Pegasus World Cup.
 He was honored with Eclipse Awards as Champion Older Male and Horse of the Year.
-Gun Runner currently stands at Three Chimneys Farm for an advertised stud fee of $70,000.
+Gun Runner currently stands at Three Chimneys Farm.

 Covfefe was a $250,000 purchase by Solis/Litt Bloodstock at Keeneland September yearling sale.
 Covfefe won her debut at Churchill by 9 lengths in September of her 2-year-old season.
 At 3, Covfefe took the G3 Miss Preakness Stakes by 8 lengths, shattering a 29-year-old track record.
 She came back in August to triumph in the prestigious G1 Test Stakes.
 She then capped her season with an emphatic victory in the G1 Breeders' Cup Filly & Mare Sprint, becoming only the second 3 year old to win the Championship race.
 She was honored with Eclipse Awards as Champion 3YO Filly and Champion Female Sprinter in 2019 - the first time a filly has won both in a season.